Event plane resolution correction for azimuthal anisotropy in wide centrality bins

 \begin{linenomath}

-\end{linenomath} where $N_0$ is the number of particles, $v_n$ is the $n$-th harmonic coefficient, $\phi$ is the azimuthal angle of particles and $\Psi_{\rm RP}$ is the azimuthal angle of the true reaction plane which is determined by the beam axis and impact parameter.
+\end{linenomath} where $N_0$ is the number of particles in the event, $v_n$ is the $n$-th harmonic coefficient, $\phi$ is the azimuthal angle of particles and $\Psi_{{\rm PP}_n}$ is the azimuthal angle of the $n^{th}$ harmonic participant plane.
+The participant plane is the symmary plane of the participants.

-One of the standard methods to extract $v_n$ is the {\it event plane method}~\cite{Poskanzer:1998yz}.
-The most important task in this method is to estimate the reaction plane from the measured particles for each harmonic $n$.
-We do not distinguish in this paper between reaction plane and participant plane since we discuss only resolution correction.
-The estimated reaction plane is defined as the {\it event plane} $\Psi_n$~($-\pi/n \le \Psi_n < \pi/n$), but due to the finite multiplicity in nuclear collisions, the event plane can be different from the reaction plane.
-The observed $v_{n}^{\rm obs}(M)$ for a given, small, centrality range $M$ must be corrected by the {\it event plane resolution} $\res{n}(M)$ in order to take into account the difference between true reaction plane and event plane \begin{linenomath}
+One of the standard methods is to extract $v_n$ by using the reconstructed event plane from the detected participant particles~\cite{Poskanzer:1998yz}.
+The most important task in this method is to estimate the participant plane from the measured particles for each harmonic $n$.
+The estimated participant plane is defined as the {\it event plane} $\Psi_n$~($-\pi/n \le \Psi_n < \pi/n$), but due to the finite multiplicity in nuclear collisions and fluctuations, the event plane can be different from the participant plane.
+The observed $v_{n}^{\rm obs}(M)$ for a given, small, centrality range $M$ must be corrected by the {\it event plane resolution} $\res{n}(M)$ in order to take into account the difference between true participant plane and event plane

-\end{linenomath} where $m$ is the harmonic of the event plane and $n = km$ is the harmonic of interest.
-Brackets denote the average over events, while double brackets denote the average over particles in all events.
-Subscript $M$ on the bracket emphasizes that the average is taken for a given centrality $M$.
-For simplicity, we will omit $(M)$ from the observables, for example, we will write $N_0$ instead of $N_0(M)$.
-In experiment the reaction plane angle $\Psi_{\rm RP}$ in Eq.~(\ref{eq:vn}) is not known.
-Therefore at least two subevent planes are necessary in order to calculate the event plane resolution~\cite{Poskanzer:1998yz}.
-An average $v_{n}$ over a wider centrality range $R$ can be calculated once $v_{n}^{\rm obs}$ and $\res{n}$ are determined within $R$

 \begin{linenomath}